Sexton (artillery): History

 In order to better provide artillery support in the highly mobile desert warfare of the North African Campaign, the British Army had quickly adapted the Valentine tank into a self-propelled 25-pounder gun: the Bishop.
 Introduced in 1942, the Bishop proved to have many problems in service.
 In particular, limited space meant that the turret had little elevation, requiring crews to use natural slopes, embankments or mounds to get the full range out of the gun.

-As a stop-gap, the US-built M7 Priest, with a M101 105 mm howitzer, mounted on a M3 Lee chassis, was soon replacing the Bishop, reaching service in October 1942.
+As a stop-gap, the US-built M7 Priest, with an M101 105 mm howitzer, mounted on an M3 Lee chassis, was soon replacing the Bishop, reaching service in October 1942.
 In March 1942, the UK ordered 2,500 for 1942 with another 3,000 for 1943.
-The first M7s were rushed to Egypt for the Second Battle of El Alamein where they played an important part.
+The first M7s were rushed to Egypt for the Second Battle of El Alamein, where they played an important part.
 However, because the US 105 mm gun was not otherwise used by the British military, supplying ammunition to Priest crews was complicated and caused delays.

 Simultaneously, two new self-propelled 25-pounder projects were being pursued by the British General Staff.
 Firstly, in the US, the 25-pounder Howitzer Motor Carriage T51 – a Priest adapted to mount the 25-pounder – was tested from July 1942.
 Development was delayed by issues including the destruction of the gun mount on the prototype, during the first live-firing trials.

 Secondly, because US resources were increasingly devoted to equipping and upgrading the existing weaponry of US forces, the UK government inquired whether the Canadian government could facilitate rapid development and manufacturing of a self-propelled 25-pdr.
 The Canadian Department of Munitions and Supply asked the Canadian Army Engineering Design Branch to build such a vehicle.